Learn, play and share with your toddler in a Jewish school setting

 • A “grown up and me” style class for 12–24-month-olds

 • Separate sessions in the fall and the spring

 • Classes grouped by age range: • 12-18-month-olds

 • 16-24-month-olds • 2 sections offered on Friday mornings that will include a visit by Rabbi Greg Weitzman and Shabbat/holiday themed activities.

 Learning Together and Apart

-• Children must turn 2 by December 31
+• Children must turn 2 between September 1st and December 31st

 The children will be encouraged to participate in a variety of activities in our specially designed toddler classroom.
 Choices will include: art projects, block building, dramatic play, play dough, sand and water play.